shainimukkera916-ux/Language-Translation-Tool/README.md

 ## Author

-Developed as part of an internship project.
+ Developed by Shaini Mukkera as part of an internship project.